 No. If you live in a home that was built prior to 1986, it is possible that lead solder was used at the joints of your interior piping.
-If you suspect that you have lead solder based on the age of your home, flush your water for approximately 1 to 3 minutes when the water in your home has not been used for more than 6 hours.
+If you suspect that you have lead solder based on the age of your home, flush your system by running cold water for approximately 1 to 3 minutes whenever the water in your home has not been used for more than 6 hours.
 A licensed plumber can help evaluate whether or not you have lead material in your indoor plumbing, or you can use an EPA-approved lead test kit (see www.epa.gov/lead/lead-test-kits for more information).

 Why do water service line and plumbing fixtures contain lead?

 In Trenton, lead was commonly used for water service lines until 1960 and commonly used in household plumbing fixtures (faucets, valves, sinks, shower heads, hose bibs, etc.) and solder until 1986, when it was banned.
 From 1986 to 2014, plumbing fixtures could contain up to 8% lead to be categorized as, “Lead free”.
 However, current standards for “Lead free” fixtures allow no more than 0.25% of lead content.

 Many homes and buildings, especially those built before 1986, may have service lines and/or internal plumbing and fixtures that are made of or contain lead.

 What is TWW doing to lower lead levels in drinking water?

 TWW is committed to providing you with safe, clean drinking water and lowering lead levels at the tap by:

 - Upgrading treatment at our Filtration Plant to make water less corrosive to minimize lead getting into the drinking water from lead service lines and plumbing fixtures.